Use IP law to protect how things work with a Patent

 Patents can be fast tracked so the process time is reduced to less than a year but there are cash flow implications associated with this approach.
 If the filing of the patent progresses at the standard rate it may take 3 or 4 years, or even longer during which time the innovation would remain patent pending.
 However, patent applications are published after 18 months.

-Patents – The Process
+The Process of Patents

 Review & Advice